lmcrean/github-detective/README.md

 # github-library
-A library of Github Repositories with key statistics
+A library of Major Players on Github, with a focus on Artificial Intelligence sectors with KPI statistics